hamhimofficial/url-shortener/README.md

-# url-shortener
+# Custom URL Shortner

-My free URL shortener hack.

-Read more about it on [tshr.me/post](https://tshr.me/post)
+Made with the help of : [tshr.me/post]